Kong/kubernetes-telemetry/keps/0001-telemetry.md

 Through this optional library, Kong can better understand our customer landscape by answering questions such as:

  - How many ingress rules are our customers creating?
- - Do our customers have a service mesh behind the Gateway?
+- Do customers have a service mesh deployed no the cluster, and is the Kong Gateway operating inside that network?
  - What routing protocols are most widely used?
  - Given a certain cluster size or environment, are there any outstanding performance issues?

-More specifically, the KIC will collect the following pieces of information:
+More specifically this tool will have the ability to collect the following pieces of information:

 **General Environment**
  - Orchestration Platform